Ada-Developers-Academy/daily-curriculum/cohort_schedules/C07_classroom.md

 * Demonstrate self-direction, time management, and independent learning
 * Learn and implement new technologies
 * Complete a product lifecycle from conception to delivery
-* Utilize agile practices learned to assist in project completion
+* Utilize agile practices to assist in project completion

 ## Week-by-Week